-Whenever company assets replace the personal equipment, each non-company device must be wiped clean of any company data, and access must be eliminated.
+Whenever company assets replace the personal equipment, each non-company device must be wiped clean of any company data or digitalized records, and access must be eliminated.
 Sanitizing personal equipment is essential also whenever an employee is issued a company device, returns to the workplace, or leaves the company.

-All company documents and data should be carefully removed from each personal computer, tablet, or smartphone.
+All company documents and data should be carefully removed from personal desktop computers or laptops, tablets, or smartphone.

-Based in Medina, Ohio, thomastech LLC https://thomastechllc.com/ offers a complete menu of IT support services for new and existing clients.
+An Ohio-based IT enterprise, thomastech LLC offers a complete menu of IT support services for new and existing clients.
 A proven third-party IT support and maintenance company, thomastech provides secure and reliable support worldwide, featuring:

 - Secure data and malware protection

 - Specific Cloud services

 - Sanitization of equipment no longer on the company register

 - Ongoing enforcement of GDPR (General Data Protection Regulations)

 Contact thomastech, the Premiere Choice for Third-Party Maintenance, to Evaluate Remote Workers and Team Issues